stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/01-authoring-content.markdown

 The primary goal of Content Management isn't to show off the flashiest new features or follow all the latest trends in design, but to provide you with the tools you need to create digital content that communicates your message clearly and effectively.
-With this in mind, Liferay offers two core tools to help you accelerate and simplify creating and organizing content - Structured Web Content and Inline Content.
+With this in mind, Liferay offers two core approaches to help you accelerate and simplify creating and organizing content - Structured Web Content and Inline Content.

 ## Structured Web Content

+If you've entered content into a CMS before, you're probably familiar with a basic format where you fill content into various fields like this:

+-  Title

+-  Abstract

+-  Text Body

-Structured Content is content that is created within a predefined content structure and then added to pages as needed.
-It uses a structure and template to define it's styles and exists in the site where it is created independent of any page.
+This is an example of Structured Content.
+Structured Content is created within a predefined content structure and then added to pages as needed.
+The structure defines the fields and then a template defines it's styles.
+The content then exists on the site where it is saved to be added to a page later.

 The structure defines what kind of content you are creating and provides different types of fields that can be used.
 A developer could create a format